The expandable hard disk device for Atari ST/MegaST/STE/MegaSTE

 - Internal Power Supply: No more external power wires; the device draws power internally.

-- Preserved Aesthetics: Maintains the original look of your Atari by keeping the ACSI2STM device concealed within the case.
+- Preserved Aesthetics: Maintains the original look of your Atari by keeping the ACSI2STM Compact device concealed within the case.

 - Reduced Wear: Minimizes wear on external ports and connectors by eliminating the need for constant plugging and unplugging.